Wasted Food Research

 Reports

-- Rivet-Prefontaine, Louis (2025).
-Unlocking the Economic, Social, and Environmental Benefits of Using Surplus Food in Maine.
+- Rivet-Prefontaine, Louis (2025). .
 Food Rescue MAINE, Mitchell Center Research Report